jdleesmiller/ds-docker-demo/slides.md

 1. A look at what's happening behind the scenes.

-1. How we use docker at writeLaTeX, also by example.
+1. How we use docker at Overleaf, also by example.

 --